mlibrary/search/README.md

 ## Local Development

 Local development will only work if you have access to the UMich network.
 This is a requirment for communicating with the backend service (Spectrum).
-If you have the credentials, the UMich VPN is helpful when off campus.
-[Instructions for getting started with the UMich VPN](http://its.umich.edu/enterprise/wifi-networks/vpn/getting-started).

 ## Contact
 Email Jon Earley at earleyj@umich.edu if you have any questions.